The Difference Between Biodegradable and Compostable Is Huge

 Collins Dictionary defines compostable simply as “capable of being used as compost“.

 When you look at the difference between biodegradable and compostable in these terms, it’s clear there is a big difference.
 A plastic bag could be described as biodegradable, but you wouldn’t dream of using it to make compost.
-Meanwhile, food waste can be describe as compostable because that breaks down quickly into organic matter that can make compost.
+Meanwhile, food waste can be described as compostable because that breaks down quickly into organic matter that can make compost.

 So surely, anything that is labelled as compostable is good for the environment?
 You would think so.
 However, the term compostable is not without its troubles.
 The term can be used to describe items that are both suitable for home compost setups only, and those are suitable for industrial composting setups.